Five steps to start planning summer fun

 There’s a good chance the list of ideas will be longer than what you can realistically tackle this summer.
 Save these ideas for use throughout the year.

 5. Mark your calendar

 Create a calendar that the whole family can see with this year’s summer vacation, family fun and just-for-kids activities.
-Use whatever works best for your family—whether it’s a shared online calendar, a big sheet of paper in the kitchen, a monthly markerboard or this printable version .
+Use whatever works best for your family—whether it’s a shared online calendar, a big sheet of paper in the kitchen or a monthly markerboard.

 It’s not critical to plan every individual activity for each day of summer, but perhaps you can block the calendar with items like, “at-home activity” or “family excursion” that can work with your bucket of ideas when the day comes.